-Babak-o-Doestan is an Amsterdam based acoustic ensemble of 5 musicians from 3 continents led by singer-guitarist-composer Babak Amiri.
+Babak-o-Doestan is an Amsterdam based acoustic ensemble of musicians from three continents led by singer-guitarist-composer Babak Amiri.
 With apparent ease they unite multiple styles and moods in their music, using an uncommon but effective combination of instruments.
 Catchy jazzy themes and Latiny vibes are added to the mix of lush melodies and rare chord progressions, creating an open, sparkly sound that is appealing to diverse audiences.

 The evening unfolded like an intimate musical concert with friends: emotional, exuberant, then dreamy and unassuming. – C. Verkerk, Het Parool